New Persian Kitten Introduction

 - Keep electric cords to a minimum

-When planning on the day to bring your kitten home, schedule it for a time when you can be home, and when the home is quiet, such as the beginning of a weekend.
+When planning on the day to bring your kitten home, schedule it for a time when you can be at home for a few days and when the home is quiet, such as the beginning of a weekend.

 A Place of its Own

 Provide your new kitten with a safe spot so they can adjust to their new home without the chaos of a busy household which can be stressful.
 Ideally, this area is a spare bedroom, bathroom or laundry room; whichever room can separate the kitten from the rest of the household.
-For those homes without an extra room or bathroom, you can use a large dog crate into a kitty condo.
-The room the new kitten is kept should have all the basic necessities including: food, water, litter box, a resting place and a scratching post or pad.
-Preventing boredom by giving the kitten plenty of toys.
+For those homes without an extra room or bathroom, you can change a large dog crate into a kitty condo.
+The room the new kitten is kept should have all the basic necessities including: food, water, litter box, a resting place and a scratching post.
+Prevent boredom by giving the kitten plenty of toys.
 During this time you should spend "bonding" time with the kitten – do not isolate the kitten from you or other members of the household.
 Keep other animals from the room or area the new kitten is.
-Ideally, the new kitten and existing pet will begin playing together under the door (or through the grate if using a dog crate) and become familiar with each other's scent.
+Ideally, the new kitten and existing pet will begin playing together under the closed door (or through the grate if using a dog crate) and become familiar with each other's scent.
 This "introduction" period should be for about 10 – 12 days.
-An introduction or quarantine period ensures the new kitten does not pass any viruses or other illnesses it might carry in or get from stress due to a new home. existing cat or kitten with any viruses or anything else it might carry in or get from being stressed at getting used to a new home.
+An introduction or quarantine period ensures the new kitten does not get sick because of the stress of re-homing.

 Cats and Children

-- If you regularly trim your cats' nails every week it will help to protect against accidental injury to a child.
+- If you regularly trim your cats' nails every week it will help to protect against accidental injury to yourself or children.

-- Always watch young children around pets and teach them proper pet handling skills.
+- Always supervise young children around pets and teach them proper pet handling skills.
 Never allow rough handling, poking, hitting, and pulling the kitten's fur.

 - When a cat is scared or in pain, they can display defensive aggression.